-The general condition of the property appears consistent with its age and type of construction although some of maintenance and repair are required.
+The general condition of the property is typical of age and type of construction, although some items of maintenance and repair were noted.

-The property has been altered and extended to form its current configuration.
-It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+It is assumed all necessary Local Authority and other consents have been obtained for alterations to the internal layout and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.